xcolwell/steganogify/README.md

 Statement of Purpose
 ====================

-The goal of steganogify is to be a simple an reliable tool to store messages in animated GIFs. steganogify is built as a pure JS app with no server component, using HTML5 standards.
+The goal of steganogify is to be a simple and reliable tool to store messages in animated GIFs. steganogify is built as a pure JS app with no server component, using HTML5 standards.
 It runs entirely inside a browser via a drag-and-drop interface.

 Some use cases of steganogify that may help creators, viewers, and collectors of GIFs:
 - add author, title, year, and statement to a GIF